quintona/storm-starter/README.markdown

+# Changes from original
+I have added the original clojure integration tests from: https://github.com/schleyfox/storm-starter, but just for the word count example so that I can use that as a stable based for further integration tests using clojure.

+I have also upgraded so that the project works with lein 2.

 # Example Storm topologies

 storm-starter contains a variety of examples of using Storm.
 If this is your first time checking out Storm, check out these topologies first: